Privacy policy

 Electronic contact

-It is considered unlikely that UKRIO will carry out telephone marketing.
-However, if it ever does, it will only do so where consent has been given in advance, or the number being called has been checked against the Telephone Preference Service.
+UKRIO does not currently conduct marketing via telephone, and it is considered unlikely that it will do so in future.
+However, in this event, it will only do so where consent has been given in advance, or the number being called has been checked against the Telephone Preference Service.

 Keeping individual’s data up to date